Summary

 3.1 AB 1284 — The Backbone of California R‑PACE Oversight

 AB 1284 (2017) renamed the California Finance Lenders Law to the California Financing Law and required PACE program administrators to be licensed by the (now) DFPI; it also established the state’s ability‑to‑pay determination and contractor enrollment/training regime.
-Among other criteria, it prohibits relying on home equity for the ability‑to‑pay and imposes LTV‑style caps relative to property value.
+Among other criteria, it prohibits relying on home equity for the ability-to-pay and imposes LTV-style caps relative to the property value.

 3.2 SB 242 (2017), AB 2063 (2018), and Ongoing DFPI Authority